 Figure 4 shows a heatmap of the average GPPOI (2012-2018) for European countries at the NUTS-2 level.
-Though mostly consistent with the country rankings shown in Figure 2, some localities appear to have much lower GPPOI scores than their country averages, this is the case for Spain and Hungary, potentially owing to a low share of non-local winners due to the high level of economic concentration in their respective capitals.
-Figure 5 shows the time trend of the GPPOI averages by market.
-Though most markets are consistently ranked over time (high GPPOI for road construction and low GPPOI for software), social work ranges from the highest score in 2014 to the lowest in 2017.
+Though mostly consistent with the country rankings shown in Figure 2, some localities appear to have much lower GPPOI scores than their country averages.
+Figure 5 shows the GPPOI scores by US congressional districts.
+Figure 6 shows the time trend of the GPPOI averages by market.
+Though most markets are consistently ranked over time (high GPPOI for passenger cars and low GPPOI for office supplies), social work also fluctuates between the lowest and the highest positions.
 This is particularly concerning given the large share of overall contract value absorbed by this market (see Figure 1).

-FIGURE 4: GPPOI HEATMAP, 2012-2018
+FIGURE 4: GPPOI HEATMAP, EUROPE

-Note: The map shows the average GPPOI score for the 2012-2018 period.
+Note: The map shows the average GPPOI score for the 2009-2019 period.
 Darker colors represent more open markets.
 When localities (NUTS2) were unavailable, the national average GPPOI is imputed.